They have just one playoff win, albeit with two division titles in the last four years, since claiming that ring.

 But the Cowboys are showing under interim coach Jason Garrett that they are no quitters.
 The season may be lost but the Cowboys are playing with pride and passion; that much was questionable under former coach Wade Phillips.

-The Cowboys had two straight wins under Garrett.
+Dallas, of course, had two straight wins under Garrett.
 But the fight that remains in the locker room was most evident on Thanksgiving Day in a 30-27 loss to the defending Super Bowl champion New Orleans Saints.

 Down 17-0 in the first quarter, the Cowboys could have packed it in with a woebegone, grin-and-bear-it second half.